Update: This article was last updated on 22nd November 2024 to reflect the accuracy and up-to-date information on the page.

 7. Sound Sensor

 Imagine a device capable of comprehending and responding to auditory stimuli.
-This is where the role of sound sensors comes into play.
+This is where the role of sensors, particularly sound sensors, comes into play.
 Children can explore the realm of voice-enabled assistants, touch-activated lighting fixtures, and other devices that respond to auditory stimuli.
-By gaining an understanding of sound sensors, children can be introduced to the fundamental principles of sound wave processing and the interpretation of audio signals by technology.
+By gaining an understanding of sensors and their types, including sound sensors, children can be introduced to the fundamental principles of sound wave processing and the interpretation of audio signals by technology.

 8. Pressure Sensor